 After installation, click the Finish button.

 Let’s create a virtual device.
 I will also explain how to do mobile automation with a real device too.
-Don’t worry. 😉 Click to “+ Create a Virtual Device” button.
+Don’t worry. ;) Click to “+ Create a Virtual Device” button.

 Then, select a virtual device in the device list.

-Until now, we installed JAVA and Android related libraries and did their settings and configurations.
+Until now, we installed JAVA and Android-related libraries and did their settings and configurations.
 Now, it is time to download Appium.

 Appium Desktop Installation and Configurations

-On below page, click “appium-desktop-Setup-1.11.1.exe” file.
-(I am writing this article on 12.03.2019.
-The latest release is 1.11.1 now.)
+On the below page, click “appium-desktop-Setup-1.20.2.exe” file.
+(I am writing this article the latest release is 1.20.2, you can install the latest version when you are installing appium.)

 When the installation file downloaded, click run and start to install appium desktop.